Roberto Lacorte

 Roberto Lacorte (born 25 June 1968) is an Italian entrepreneur, racing driver, and sailor.

+Personal life

+Lacorte has a son, Nicola, who is also a racing driver and a member of the Alpine Academy.
+The two drove together in a Ferrari 296 GT3 at the 2025 24 Hours of Daytona.

 Business ventures

 In 2003, Lacorte and brother Andrea founded the Pharmanutra Group, an Italian pharmaceutical company, of which he became vice president and CEO.
 The company's line of products includes Cetilar, a joint cream which provides title sponsorship to Lacorte's racing endeavors.
 The brand also provides sponsorship to a number of association football teams in Italy, notably holding primary shirt sponsorship with Parma.